Nafeesatu/FitCoach-AI/README.md

 ## 📌 The Problem

-Personalized fitness and nutrition coaching is expensive, and free calculator apps are static — they don't remember you, can't answer follow-up questions, and can't hold a real conversation.
+Personalized fitness and nutrition coaching is expensive, and free calculator apps are static, they don't remember you, can't answer follow-up questions, and can't hold a real conversation.
 Someone trying to lose weight, build muscle, or just eat better often has to juggle multiple separate apps: one for calorie calculations, another for food nutrition lookups, a notebook for tracking progress, and Google for general fitness questions.

 **FitCoach AI** solves this by combining all of that into a single conversational AI agent that:
 - Calculates personalized calorie and macro targets